metagenomics/metagenomics-tk/docs/modules/cooccurrence.md

     ```TSV
     ---8<--- "../test_data/cooccurrence/gtdb.tsv"
     ```
-    GTDB assignmend of all samples that were produced by magAttributes module.
+    GTDB assignment of all samples that were produced by magAttributes module.

 === "Configuration File for analyzing edges in Cooccurrence Graph"

     ```YAML
-    ---8<--- "../example_params/coocurrenceMetabolom.yml"
+    ---8<--- "../example_params/cooccurrenceMetabolom.yml"
     ```

 === "GTDB TSV for analyzing Edges"